TheNave8or/weather-check/README.md

 ### Configure Settings

 - **For AHK Script Users:**
+    - On the first run, setup will be automatically launched.
-    - Run the `Setup.ahk` script to set up your initial settings, such as latitude, longitude, screen position, etc.
+    - After that, run the `Setup.ahk` script to set up your initial settings, such as latitude, longitude, screen position, etc.
     - The settings will be saved in the `settings.ini` file.

 - **For Compiled Version Users:**
+    - On the first run, setup will be automatically launched.
-    - Open the `settings.ini` file in a text editor and manually enter your configuration details.
+    - After that, you'll need to open the `settings.ini` file in a text editor and manually enter your configuration details.

 ### Run the Widget